 Advisory practice benefits from moving beyond a binary choice between “fund” and “do not fund.”
 Instead, wealth managers and philanthropic advisors can consider graduated approaches, such as:

 These approaches allow donors to support grassroots impact responsibly without forcing premature institutionalization.
+In practice, many of the most effective grassroots funding strategies are neither fully informal nor fully institutional.

 Responsible advisory work recognizes that institutional robustness and community effectiveness do not always develop at the same pace.
 The role of due diligence is to bridge that gap—protecting donor intent and accountability while preserving the agency and value of grassroots actors.